 H. Jeffrey Schwartz is a Principal in McKool Smith's New York office.
 Mr. Schwartz has more than 30 years of experience representing debtors, secured lenders, fiduciaries and official creditors’ committees in major restructuring and reorganization matters.

 Throughout his career, Mr. Schwartz has led successful engagements on behalf of debtors such as the Bayou Funds LLC and PTC Steel Alliance, Inc., as well as official creditors’ committees, including those formed in the bankruptcies of Corinthian Colleges, Inc., Digital Domain Media Group, Inc., Coda Automotive, Inc., and Constar International, LLC.
 In the structured finance space, Mr. Schwartz has represented MBIA, Inc. in the Chapter 11 reorganization case of FGIC Corporation as well as various private equity and hedge funds in other major Chapter 11 cases.
+He was also Lead Counsel to Jay Alix as Examiner of a $450 Million Fraud in In re Phar Mor, Inc.

 He served as a law clerk for Hon.
 Joseph T. Molotris and Hon.
 William J. O’Neill of the U.S. Bankruptcy Court for The Northern District of Ohio.